 Nevertheless, the scriptures, the revelations, and the histories are before the eyes of all the people today.
 It is possible to search them and believe these hidden gems without teaching them for doctrine; or, to cite the historical anecdote above, it is possible to be a Lorenzo Snow, receiving the mysteries personally, relative to a Joseph Smith, who teaches the mysteries to the church.
 (Conversely, to attempt to teach the mysteries received personally, not possessing the Keys of the Mysteries, is akin to being a Hiram Page relative to a Joseph Smith [see D&C 28].)
 Accordingly, this author is not teaching anything here for doctrine; what has been presented is historical and informational but framed within a spiritual and believing narrative, which may be an unfamiliar perspective for the reader.

-Though the author believes that a historical and scriptural investigation into Joseph Smith’s teachings of polygamy is profitable for one’s testimony of the prophet’s calling and his faithfulness to God to the end of his life, the conclusion of such a study does not obfuscate the need for one to abide by the keys of the priesthood as presently wielded.
+Though the author believes that a historical and scriptural investigation into Joseph Smith’s teachings of polygamy is profitable for one’s testimony of the prophet’s calling and his faithfulness to God to the end of his life, the conclusion of such a study does not obfuscate the need for one to abide by policies of an organization to which one belongs.
 Recall that the Keys of the Mysteries can both un-seal and re-seal a mystery; it is fully within the power of those who have held these keys to determine what will be constituted doctrine for the body of the church or not.
 Furthermore, if someone desires to be exalted, their marriage must be performed by proper authority—be it to one wife or many.
-Hence, as it is the author’s testimony that the ‘proper authority’ only exists within the LDS church, it is also the author’s view that plural marriages are not possible to authoritatively enter at present.
-Though God may today instruct and test his saints by these things of yore (we must all wrestle with the contents of D&C 132 as accepted scripture!) it does not mean that God will justify the saints in going beyond the bounds He has given them via the priesthood at any given time.
+Hence, as it is the official position of the LDS church that the ‘proper authority’ only exists within it, and since the church excommunicates any who attempt to enter into plural marriage, modern plural marriage cannot be authoritatively entered into in the modern LDS church.

 “The heavens were opened upon us, and I beheld the celestial kingdom of God….
 I saw Father Adam and Abraham; and my father and my mother; my brother Alvin, that has long since slept; and marveled how it was that he had obtained an inheritance in that kingdom, seeing that he…had not been baptized for the remission of sins.